 NetWare user tools allow you to perform tasks such as managing drive mappings, managing printer connections and setup, managing server connections, displaying network users, and sending messages.

-For more information on NetWare user tools for DOS and Windows workstations, see Chapter 3, "Understanding Client Tools" in NetWare Client for DOS and Windows User Guide.
+For more information on NetWare user tools for DOS and Windows workstations, see the Novell Client documentation.